Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

 - Vocabulary Table
 - Sentence Structure
 - Clues, Considerations, Next Steps
-- a bunch of stories, each one with 3 paragraph in these languages, translate from english to other ones: english, portuguese-br, japanese and klingon.
+- a bunch of stories, each one with 3 paragraph in these languages, translate from english to other ones: english, spanish, portuguese-br, japanese and klingon.
 - Create 6 images for use in a Hq Page with a story based on student input, with dramatic storytelling and a plot twist.
 Use Manga drawing style to create the 6 images.
+- Must ensure the creation the 3 paragraphs in the four languages, don´t fail at this pass.
+- Must ensure the generation of the six pictures based on the story telling, don´t fail at this pass too.

 ### Attempt